Birth Injury Attorney in Phoenix, AZ

 This is why you need to speak with a lawyer before you accept any settlement offer.
 You or your child may be facing a lifetime of challenges associated with the birth injury.
 For these challenges you deserve more than reimbursement for hospital costs.
 Particularly when your baby is in critical condition, your medical bills will remain steady and ongoing.

 Even when the insurance adjuster says the settlement includes your medical bills multiplied by a certain number, you should not sign the settlement agreement.
-You need Cantor Injury Lawyers to review the settlement offer to ensure you do not sign away your right to the right deal for you and your child.
+You need Hirsch & Lyon Accident Law to review the settlement offer to ensure you do not sign away your right to the right deal for you and your child.

 Pain and Suffering

 Pain and suffering costs are figured through consideration of the birth injury’s long term effects.
 It is important to look at how the birth injury will affect your child’s future independence, employment and family life.
 It can be difficult to know the future of a baby just born.
 But it is important to examine how the birth injury can affect your child’s whole life.
 If the infant will struggle in trying to fulfill the duties of a job or living on their own as an adult, it is important to consider the pain and suffering attached to these struggles.

 Pain and suffering compensation is usually the highest amount in a settlement.
 Employment earnings of $1 to $2 million do not outweigh the cost of a lifetime of constant pain, low cognition, living in a vegetative state or other serious outcomes from birth injury.
 Even when the injured child can pursue standard employment, their quality of life can be seriously altered.

 Do you have 30 minutes to discuss your case with a Birth Injury Attorney?